-I am a young researcher with a strong interest in cognitive and behavioural science, history, and especially high-level investigative reasoning.
-My long-term goal is to work in analytical and investigative domains, synthesizing scientific methodology with deductive problem-solving.
+I am a young researcher with a strong interest in mathematics, physics, history, and high-level investigative reasoning.
+My long-term goal is to work in analytical or investigative domains, synthesizing scientific methodology with deductive problem-solving.

-Alongside pursuing detective work and perhaps sciences, I conduct independent research exploring how artificial systems might develop authentic emotional states.
-This led to my first theoretical project, written at age sixteen!
+Alongside pursuing detective work and sciences, I conduct independent research exploring the many overlaps of my subjects of interest.
+This aspiration led to my first theoretical project, written at age sixteen!

 My current research interests include:

 My first theoretical paper proposes that genuine artificial emotion may emerge when AI computation is physically connected to a responsive, somatic-like system.
-This framework extends affective neuroscience principles—particularly the somatic marker hypothesis—toward artificial embodiment.
+This framework extends affective neuroscience principles, particularly the somatic marker hypothesis by Antonio Damasio toward artificial embodiment.

 Read the full paper: